koles/gooddata-agent/README.md

 In addition, you can provide custom ETL parameters using property keys prefixed `gdc.etl.param.` or `gdc.etl.hidden_param.`

+An example of a simple CloudConnect graph for retrieving the the data uploaded by the agent to make it available to your ETL business logic is available in the `example/` folder.

 _Caution:_ never put any sensitive information directly into your CloudConnect graph or into the workspace.prm CloudConnect configuration file.